Kingxukai/linux/Documentation/networking/l2tp.rst

 manages a netdev for each session.

-L2TP Ethernet sessions are created and destroyed by netlink request, or are destroyed when the tunnel is destroyed.
+L2TP Ethernet sessions are created and destroyed by netlink request, or are destroyed when the woke tunnel is destroyed.
 Unlike PPP sessions, Ethernet sessions do not have an associated socket.

 Miscellaneous